 Interest rates are rounded up to the 1/8 of a percentage so the new loan is given at a higher cost.

 The new payment is longer than the length of the old loans being consolidated resulting that the interest will be charged over the life of the loan if it's being paid off before the end of the term.

 Loan forgiveness is given only after making a certain number of qualifying payments on the loan when it meets on certain conditions like going through the income-driven repayment plan.

 While consolidating the lower interest loans and higher interest loans, it's impossible to prioritize off the higher loan first.

 Private Student Loan Consolidation basics

-In general, you cannot consolidate it with a federal student loan.
+In general, you cannot consolidate a private loan with a federal student loan.
+In order to do that, you will have to go for refinancing.
 The low-interest rate on the federal consolidated loan is not available with private educational loans.

 The interest rate on a private student loan is based on the credit score of yours.
 A gradual increase in the credit score ever since the loan obtained will help you get a better interest rate when consolidating your loans.

 Consolidation of federal and private loan needs to be done separately as federal loans offer superior benefits and lower interest rates.